RayanDhib/CFD-HOWL/README.md

 We welcome contributions to CFD-HOWL.
 Please feel free to fork the repository, make improvements, and submit pull requests.
 For significant changes, please first open an issue to discuss what you would like to change.

 ## License
-CFD-HOWL is open-source under the GNU General Public License v3.0 (GNU-3).
+CFD-HOWL is open-source under the GNU Lesser General Public License v3.0 (LGPL-3.0).
 This license allows you to modify and redistribute the software under certain conditions.
 For more details, see the LICENSE file.

 ## Acknowledgments
 - This project was initially developed as part of enhancements to the **COOLFluiD** platform, a world-class object-oriented HPC platform for CFD.
 COOLFluiD provides a comprehensive environment for implementing and running numerical simulations, with a focus on scalability, performance, and usability.
 For more information, visit [COOLFluiD on GitHub](https://github.com/andrealani/COOLFluiD).